scoroop/binance_trading_pairs/README.md

 3. Import file in Tradingview

 If you want to parametrize the script - i.e. generate different pairs list feel free to contribute or ask.
+In repository you will also find already generated tradingview list which was up to date on the day of generation.